alastria/isbe-gobernanza-onboarding/README.md

 (Level of Assurance) which is substantial or high depending on whether an advanced or qualified electronic signature was used.

-This is because the verification has been already performed by the QTSP which issued the certificate to the organization.
+This is because **the verification has been already performed by the QTSP which issued the certificate to the organization**.
 For examples, see section _"3.2 Validación inicial de la identidad"_ in ['Declaración de prácticas de certificación de DIGITELTS'](https://pki.digitelts.es/dpc/DIGITELTS_DPC.v2.1.pdf) or section _"3.2 Validación inicial de la identidad"_ in ['Declaración de Prácticas de Confianza de LOGALTY para los servicios de certificación y de sellado de tiempo electrónico'](https://www.logalty.com/certificateauthority/dpc/LGT_DPC-PKI_v2r5_fdo.pdf).